Your browser is too old

 Phases of Cell Cycle

-Sqadia video is the demonstration of Cell Cycle. cell growth and cell division that produces two new daughter cells.
+This Sqadia video is the demonstration of Cell Cycle.
+The cell cycle is an ordered series of events involving cell growth and cell division that produces two new daughter cells.
 In proliferating cells, G1 is the period between “birth” of a cell following mitosis and the initiation of DNA synthesis, which marks the beginning of the S phase.
 At the end of the S phase, a replicated chromosome consists of two daughter DNA molecules and associated chromosomal proteins.
 The end of G2 is marked by the onset of mitosis, during which the mitotic spindle forms and pulls apart sister chromatids.
 The G1, S, and G2 phases are collectively referred to as interphase.
 Most nonproliferating cells in vertebrates leave the cell cycle in G1, entering the G0 state.
 The five stages of mitosis are prophase, prometaphase, metaphase, anaphase and telophase.
 An abrupt change in the biochemical state of the cell occurs at the transition from metaphase to anaphase.
 A cell can pause in metaphase before this transition point, but once the point has been passed, the cell carries on to the end of mitosis and through cytokinesis into interphase.
 The part of interphase where DNA is replicated is called S phase.
 A comparison of the cell cycles of fission yeasts and budding yeasts illustrates that the fission yeast has a typical eukaryotic cell cycle with G1, S, G2, and M phases whereas the budding yeast has normal G1 and S phases but does not have a normal G2 phase.
 In contrast with a fission yeast cell, the cell in budding yeasts divides by budding.

 Cell Cycle Checkpoints